 A certification trade mark shows that a trader's goods and services meet an official set of standards.
 Standards commonly certified include quality, content, manufacturing method and geographic origin.

-The same certification trade mark can be used by several different traders or groups of traders on their goods and services.
+The same certification trade mark can be used by different traders or groups of traders on their goods and services.
 For example, the Australian Made, Australian Grown trade mark is used by more than 1700 companies on over 10,000 products sold globally.

-Applying to use a certified trade mark is similar to applying for an ordinary trade mark.
+Applying to use a certification trade mark is similar to applying for an ordinary trade mark.
 However, in addition to the normal process, a copy of the certification trade mark’s set of rules must be supplied.
 This should be done when the application is made or as soon as possible after it is made.

 The owner of the certification trade mark, or an approved certifier, will ensure the good or service complies with the set of certification rules.
 Furthermore, the application and the rules must also be approved by the Australian Competition and Consumer Commission (ACCC).